 Breadsticks

-- Place flour, sugar, salt and yeast in bowl of food processor fitted with steel blade.
-Pulse process 5 or 6 times to mix ingredients.
+- Place flour, sugar, salt, and yeast in the bowl of a food processor fitted with a steel blade.
+Pulse 5 or 6 times to combine the ingredients.

-- Add butter and water to food processor.
+- Add butter and water to the food processor.
 Process 45 seconds.

-- Transfer dough to floured surface.
+- Transfer the dough to a floured surface.
 Knead several times to form a smooth ball.
-Place in oiled container; cover with plastic wrap.
-Let sit in a warm location until doubled in volume, 1 to 1 ยฝ hours.
-(See Tips 4 and 5)
+Place in an oiled container; cover with plastic wrap.
+Place in a warm location until doubled in volume, 1 to 1 ½ hours.
+(See Tips 5 and 6)

-- Preheat oven to 400ยฐF.
-Bake breadsticks in preheated oven for 10 to 12 minutes, or until golden brown.
+- Preheat oven to 400°F. Bake the breadsticks in a preheated oven for 15 minutes, or until they are golden brown.

 Finishing the Breadsticks

-- Remove breadsticks from oven.
-Brush with garlic butter and sprinkle with Kosher salt.
+- Remove the breadsticks from the oven.
+While hot, brush with melted butter, and sprinkle with Kosher salt.

 - Yield: 12 breadsticks.